ZealanL/RocketSim/README.md

 // Lets see where our car went! std::cout << "After " << arena.tickCount << "ticks, our car is at: " << car->GetState().pos << std::endl;
 ```

+## Issues & PRs
+Feel free to make issues and pull requests if you encounter any issues!

+You can also contact me on Discord if you have questions: `Zealan#5987`

+## Legal Notice
+RocketSim was written to replicate Rocket League's game logic, but does not actually contain any code from the game.